Ne00n/Operation-Chicken-Nugget/README.md

 # Operation-Chicken-Nugget

-Goal of this Operation is, grabbing a KS1 in Roubaix.
+Goal of this Operation is, grabbing a KS1 in Roubaix.<br />
+**Don't run this on a VPS, you will get flagged for Fraud**

 **Dependencies**<br />